hervenivon/awesome-discoveries/README.md

 My list of inspirational resources I go when I do technology watch.

-* [arXiv](http://arxiv.org/) - The 1.5 Million e-prints open access to paper that democratized Machine Learning over the globe.
-99% of papers we were using are coming from that place.
-It is even inspiring to look for information from that source.
+* [arXiv](http://arxiv.org/) - The million e-prints open access to scientific papers that democratized Machine Learning over the globe.
+99% of, not to say all, papers we were using are coming from that place.
+Even for not professional activities, it is inspiring to look that source.
-* [aiindex2018](http://cdn.aiindex.org/2018/AI%20Index%202018%20Annual%20Report.pdf) - The one place to go if you need insights into Artificial Intelligence in numbers: from the number of papers published by category to state of the art performances and human-level performance milestones going through VC funding landscape.
-* [distill.pub](https://distill.pub/) - This is an attempt to modernize the main issues with the traditional printed scientific papers in our area of computer science and machine learning over large amount of data: clarity, reproducibility, interactivity. `PDF` files are from another age. `distill.pub` is an expression of our age.
 * [github](https://www.github.com) - GitHub again, with [explore](https://github.com/explore) you will discover a lot of inspiring projects.
 * [MIT Technology Review](https://www.technologyreview.com/) - An endless stream of popular science, in particular in machine learning.
 The only one to which I have been willing to pay a subscription so far.
 * [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topic I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular area they want to get in.
 A well ordered index for state of the art results in machine learning.
 * News letters:
   * [Data Elixir](https://dataelixir.com/) - My most productive and de facto favorite newsletter regarding Artificial Intelligence and Data science in general.
   * [Changelog](https://changelog.com/weekly) - Staying up to date with the developer community and finding fun stuffs.
+  * [Inside AI](https://inside.com/ai) - A lot of AI news, sometimes too many
+  * [UX Collective](http://newsletter.uxdesign.cc/) - When you are building a product and you want your customer to fall in love with your product, you need basic knowledge of User eXperience.
+This newsletter will give you a very good idea of what's going on.
 * Companies:
   * Providing data science and AI "as a service":
     * [namr](https://namr.com/) - Their mission is to create value from open data.
     * [deepomatic](https://www.deepomatic.com/) - Concept is providing AI implementation acceleration service for fortune 500.
     * [mobeye](https://www.mobeye-app.com/en/home) - How to crowdsource data annotation through a mobile application that let's people earn money
+    * [fritz.ai](https://www.fritz.ai) - Focus on mobile, provide a set of available models and allows for an higher pricing some model customization
+    * [algorithmia](https://algorithmia.com/) - Model provisioned as an API
   * Providing github like services dedicated to ML:
     * [Comet.ml](https://comet.ml)
+* Various:
+  * [aiindex2018](http://cdn.aiindex.org/2018/AI%20Index%202018%20Annual%20Report.pdf) - The one place to go if you need insights into Artificial Intelligence in numbers: from the number of papers published by category to state of the art performances and human-level performance milestones going through VC funding landscape.
+  * [distill.pub](https://distill.pub/) - This is an attempt to modernize the main issues with the traditional printed scientific papers in our area of computer science and machine learning over large amount of data: clarity, reproducibility, interactivity. `PDF` files are from another age. `distill.pub` is an expression of our age.

-There are a couple of books mentioned in this document, here is my top five must read in alphabetical order:
+There are a couple of books mentioned in this document, here is my top must read in alphabetical order:

-* [Edward Tufte’s The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The first book to read when you are entering the world of data visualization.
+* [Edward Tufte's The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The first book to read when you are entering the world of data visualization.
 * [Eric Rise's The lean startup](https://amzn.to/2RDDf3H) - This book that made become the CTO of a startup.
 It taught me the lean approach and made me save so much time

 ## Topics